UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Pat_Stewart.md

 courses started developing, and we were going through with other courses.
-I mean, it was the one course that really threw us towards bulk registration, but we then started looking at the other courses who were coming to us a little later \[in the term\], and a little later, and a little later.
-So, I started taking their \[information\] from the University student records system, and we started registering all students as they came in the door.
-And that’s developed now, so for the last ten years we just take the data in September, we register everybody, we give them accounts on the email system, and on the Novell PC / Mac computer network; and they get those handed out to them as they arrive in college, and all the forms then come back to us, and all the registration’s done; and the undergraduate registration now is just complete routine.
-We just sit reception down with staplers and 7,000 sheets of paper, and they staple \[laughs\] for a day.
+I mean, it was the one course that really threw us towards bulk registration, but we then started looking at the other courses who were coming to us a little later \in the term\, and a little later, and a little later.
+So, I started taking their \information\ from the University student records system, and we started registering all students as they came in the door.
+And that’s developed now, so for the last ten years we just take the data in September, we register everybody, we give them accounts on the email system, and on the Novell PC  Mac computer network; and they get those handed out to them as they arrive in college, and all the forms then come back to us, and all the registration’s done; and the undergraduate registration now is just complete routine.
+We just sit reception down with staplers and 7,000 sheets of paper, and they staple \laughs\ for a day.
 We’ve thought of other ways of doing it, but this actually is the most efficient.
-\[laughs.\] Just use someone with a stapler.
+\laughs.\ Just use someone with a stapler.
 And they don’t mind it;
 they’re quite used to it now.
 And gradually we did the same things for the post-graduates, which is much harder because you really don’t know who’s coming in then.
 Post-graduates don’t come in in a huge cohort;